Clean Dirty Couches With DIY Vinegar or Alcohol-Based Couch Cleaner

 For a solvent-based cleaner, the task is simple yet again.
 Simply use isopropanol alcohol, more commonly known as rubbing alcohol.
 A 70% proof solution should suffice.

 Just pour it into the spray bottle as it is, and you're good to go.
 It's often possible to buy it in a spray bottle.

 You can use either a water-based or solvent-based solution.
 Below are the instructions for cleaning your microfiber couch.

 Before you get started, you'll need the following:

 - A vacuum cleaner

 - Water-based or solvent-based cleaning solution (see above)

 - A soft bristle brush

-- First, test the cleaning solution in an inconspicuous place.
-It's possible that the cleaning solution may be too corrosive and damage the fabric, so it's important that this is done before you start.
-Pour a small amount of the solution directly on to the fabric at the chosen location and leave it for several minutes.
+- Test the cleaning solution in an inconspicuous place.
+Pour a small amount of the solution directly onto the fabric at the chosen location and leave it for several minutes.
 If the fabric doesn't appear to be discolored, then you're good to go.
 If it is discolored, then you'll need to use something weaker.

 - Remove all cushions and vacuum every nook and cranny, making sure that all the heavy bits of dirt are removed.